dinelaganovic/GDI_Lab/README.md

 # GDI_Lab

-Some done examples of laboratory exercises from graphics in c #.
+Some done examples of laboratory exercises from graphics in c# and c++.
 Download and run.